-- Scheduling and time management: Manage an executive’s calendar, schedule meetings, schedule appointments, resolve scheduling issues, balance personal appointments with work meetings.
+- Scheduling and time management: Manage an executive’s monthly calendar, schedule meetings, schedule appointments, resolve scheduling issues, balance personal appointments with work meetings.

 - Project management: Manage the CEO’s to-dos, ensure they stay up to date and on track with their key projects.